CHC52021 Diploma of Community Services

 - Support Facilitator (Community Services)

-- an Australian citizen; or a permanent visa holder; or
+- a permanent visa holder; or

 - Ukraine citizens who are holders of a visa subclass 449 or 786;